About Layer 3 Unicast Routing

 Figure 1-2 Simple Hub-and-Spoke Network

 Stub routing does not prevent routes from being advertised to the remote router.
 Figure 1-2 shows that the remote router can access the corporate network and the Internet through the distribution router only.
-A full route table on the remote router, in this example, serves no functional purpose because the path to the corporate network and the Internet would always be through the distribution router.
-A larger route table would reduce only the amount of memory required by the remote router.
+A full route table on the remote router, in this example, serves no functional purpose because the path to the corporate network and the Internet is always through the distribution router.
+A larger route table reduces only the amount of memory required by the remote router.
 The bandwidth and memory used can be lessened by summarizing and filtering routes in the distribution router.
 In this network topology, the remote router does not need to receive routes that have been learned from other networks because the remote router must send all nonlocal traffic, regardless of its destination, to the distribution router.
 To configure a true stub network, you should configure the distribution router to send only a default route to the remote router.

 Routing algorithms determine how a router gathers and reports reachability information, how it deals with topology changes, and how it determines the optimal route to a destination.
 Various types of routing algorithms exist, and each algorithm has a different impact on network and router resources.
 Routing algorithms use a variety of metrics that affect calculation of optimal routes.
 You can classify routing algorithms by type, such as static or dynamic, and interior or exterior.